plesiv/hac/README.rst

 Modify user specific configuration by changing files in ``~/.config/hac``.
 File ``hacrc`` is main settings file.
-Total **hac** settings are calculated in a *cascaded* manner by (similar in concept to how CSS works):
+Total **hac** settings are calculated in a *cascaded* manner (similar in concept to how CSS works) by:

 - taking settings from ``hacrc`` from default-configuration directory (not writable by user),
 - overriding above settings with those from ``~/.config/hac/hacrc``,
-- overriding above settings from command-line arguments.
+- overriding above settings with those from command-line arguments.

 Files in ``~/.config/hac`` sub-directories (``lang``, ``runner``, ``site``) over-shadow files in default-configuration directory with the same name.
 For